AviatrixSystems/Docs/HowTos/azure_bgpolan_multi_peer_ARS.rst

 .. note::

-  To confirm that Controller set up the Azure Network Virtual Appliance (NVA) peering in Steps 5 and 6, go to Multi-Cloud Transit > BGP > Connections.
+  To confirm that the Aviatrix Controller set up the Azure Network Virtual Appliance (NVA) peering in Steps 5 and 6, go to Multi-Cloud Transit > BGP > Connections.
 You may need to use the sorting tool in the Remote AS Num column to identify the pairs of Route Servers.
 In the HA Status column, confirm that Activemesh is the status for the Route Servers and confirm that Neighbor Status is established.

   You can also use CoPilot to check the status of the BGP peerings to the Azure Route Server and the BGP routes learned/advertised.
-Go to Cloud Routes > BGP Info and click on the BGP Map, Learned Routes, or Advertised Routes button to get more details.
+In CoPilot, go to Cloud Routes > BGP Info and click on the BGP Map, Learned Routes, or Advertised Routes button to get more details.

 |check_status|